Skip to main content

 Interpret Your Score and Mistakes

-An essential step in improving your SAT score is properly interpreting your score report.
+Interpreting your score report properly is a vital step in improving your SAT score.
 Rather than merely looking at your total score, dive into the details by examining your subscores.
-These subscores can range from 1-15 and cover various categories such as “Command of Evidence”, “Standard English Conventions”, and “Problem Solving and Data Analysis”.
+These subscores can range from 1-15 and cover various categories such as “Command of Evidence,” “Standard English Conventions,” and “Problem Solving and Data Analysis.”

 Keep Practicing

-Practice is key.
-It is often said that practice makes perfect, and this is particularly true for standardized tests like the SAT.
+It’s often said that practice makes perfect, and this is particularly true for standardized tests like the SAT.
 Starting with untimed practice tests allows you to identify your weaknesses without the pressure of time constraints.
 As you begin to improve, gradually introduce timed sections to simulate the real test-taking environment.
-By taking multiple practice tests under conditions as close to the actual test day as possible, you become familiar with the test format, which can alleviate test anxiety and improve performance.
+Taking multiple practice tests under conditions as close to the actual test day as possible helps you become familiar with the test format, which can alleviate test anxiety and improve performance.

 Resources like Khan Academy offer official SAT practice tests, which are highly beneficial for familiarizing yourself with the kinds of questions you will encounter on the SAT.
 Committing to regular practice is likely to lead to significant improvements in your SAT score.